 Developing creative ideas – it doesn’t happen at the flick of a switch.
 Some need a quiet environment, others need to share with like-minded people, and still others thrive on heated discussions with those of a different opinion.
 Whatever the case, creativity needs freedom.
-To create this freedom and meet the demands of the digitalized working world, we at Deutsche Telekom are changing the basic conditions, using agile methods, and trying out new forms of collaboration.
+To create this freedom and meet the demands of the digitalized working world, we at Deutsche Telekom are changing frameworks; using agile methods; and trying out new forms of collaboration.

 Learning with and

 Many of our employees are experts in their fields.
 The employee initiative “Learning from Experts” (LEX), which was launched in 2018, gives employees the opportunity to share their knowledge, via “LEX sessions.”
 It is open to all employees who are interested in participating.
 As a rule, LEX sessions last no more than an hour, and they take place online (for the most part).
 The content they present is available worldwide for all colleagues.
 The idea for LEX sessions was developed by a small group of employees, at the end of 2017.
 Now LEX is the fastest-growing community in the Group.
 To date, our participating experts have recorded around 5 400 talks on topics of their own choosing.
 Board of Management members, such as Deutsche Telekom CEO Tim Höttges, have also gotten involved and added expert talks of their own.
 Thanks to LEX, our experts can transport their good ideas beyond the boundaries of their departments.
 That ensures a constant breath of fresh air and creates an inspiring environment for developing the digital products and solutions that will shape the everyday lives of so many people tomorrow.